samjebaraj21/IgnoCentric/README.md

 # IgnoCentric
-This is our project where we give students, teachers, and parents the right tools to improve their experiences.
+Where we give students, teachers, and parents the right tools to improve their experiences.